lb7n/lb7n.github.io/_posts/2020-01-05-rock-paper-scissors.md

 comments: true
 ---

 I created a simple rock, paper, scissors game that is played on the terminal using python.
-It was a fun exercise to practice accessing the random library.

 I began by importing the system and random libraries.